python/typeshed/README.md

 ## Using

+If you're just using mypy (or pytype or PyCharm), as opposed to developing it, you don't need to interact with the typeshed repo at
-A copy of typeshed is bundled with mypy.
-When you use a checked-out clone of the mypy repo, a copy of typeshed should be included as a submoule, using
+all: a copy of typeshed is bundled with mypy.

+When you use a checked-out clone of the mypy repo, a copy of typeshed should be included as a submodule, using

     $ git clone --recurse-submodules https://github.com/python/mypy.git